KRolander/Gryphon/README.md

 localhost:9090
 ```

-Here, you will have to login to the admin account.
+Here, you will have to log in to the admin account.
 Unless specified otherwise, the username and password are the same, namely `admin`.

 Now, you will see a menu on the left side of the screen.
 Navigate to `Manage realms`